 Best practices from successful hospitals

-Guidelines, nursing, and jacuzzis
+Guidelines, nursing, and Jacuzzis

 1. Indianapolis Community Hospital East reduced its total cesarean rate from 16.3% to 13.5% and its primary cesarean rate from 11.8% to 9.8%, says Laurie Husted, RN, clinical facilitator of education.
 Successful efforts included setting guidelines to reduce the number of admissions prior to 4 cm of dilatation and to defer epidurals until 5 cm.
-(See triage order, p.
-127.)
+(See triage order, inserted in this issue.)
 Nurses attended an on-site workshop on alternative comfort measures including massage, warm showers, and walking.
 The hospital also developed a triage form to assess patients for admission.
 Women who aren't ready for admission but need some relief are given therapeutic rest in a quiet area with drugs to help them sleep and then sent home if they still aren't in labor.

 2. Houston Northwest Medical Center reduced its overall cesarean rate from 25% to 17% and its primary rate from about 16% to 10%, says Vicki Thomas, RNC, director of maternal/child nursing.
 The hospital implemented one-on-one nursing: During an eight-hour shift, each patient has one nurse, and each nurse has one patient.
 They also increased the number of times physicians attempt to turn breach babies manually instead of automatically going to a cesarean.
 Patients are encouraged to walk and sit in chairs instead of lying in bed.